 - planning for the long-term

-Let’s say you want to save X amount every month, but you may not be able to keep this up.
-Instead of relying on manual transactions, set up an automated standing order with your bank to debit a certain amount every month to be put away as savings.
+Let’s say you want to save X amount every month, but you may be unable to keep this up.
+Instead of relying on manual transactions, set up an automated standing order with your bank to debit a certain monthly amount to be put away as savings.